What is a Sulfated Battery and How to Prevent It

 A sulfated battery has a buildup of lead sulfate crystals and is the number one cause of early battery failure in lead-acid batteries.
 The damage caused by battery sulfation is easily preventable and, in some cases, can be reversible.
 Keep reading to learn more about battery sulfation and how to avoid it.

 How does battery sulfation occur

 Sulfation occurs when a battery is deprived of a full charge; it builds up and remains on battery plates.
-When too much sulfation occurs, it can impede the chemical-to-electrical conversion and greatly impact battery performance.
+When too much sulfation occurs, it can impede the chemical-to-electrical conversion and significantly impact battery performance.
 When your battery has a buildup of sulfates, the following can happen:

 - longer charging times